filter ...

 input

-parameter set or string input parameter set
+set or string input set

-If provided as a quoted string: The string will be converted to a parameter set containing one element.
+If provided as a quoted string: The string will be converted to a set containing one element.

-If provided as a unquoted or softquoted string: The comma-separated substrings will be converted to parameter set elements. '' is equivalent to {}.
+If provided as a softquoted string: The comma-separated substrings will be converted to set elements. '' is equivalent to {}.

 2